deterministic-arts/DartsCLCalendar/README.md

  - Function `format-timestamp` _stream_ _pattern_ _object_ `&key` _locale_ _zone_ &rarr; _result_
  - Function `print-timestamp` _object_ `&key` _stream_ _zone_ _locale_ _format_ &rarr; _object_

+## Internationalization

+This library ships with a bunch of localization files for various locales;
+this includes localized month names, names for the days of the week, date and time formatting patterns, etc. These localization files have been generated from the [CLDR database][CLDR] by an [external tool][l10ntool].
+The update process right now is "semi-automatic" and involves me downloading new versions of the database, extracting the files, and starting the conversion tool.

+A few locales are not currently supported (sorry!) namely all those, which use numeric codes to represent the country/territory in their identifiers in the CLDR database.

 ## Random notes

  - Goal: provide clean date/time values representations; in particular, provide a